 Digital products are usually designed to draw us in.
 First they get our attention, then they keep us engaged and make us come back for more.
 When designing experiences that is what we aim for as designers, right?
-But we also know that technology has considerably altered the way we interact with each other and this has become a problem.
-Take teaching … Continue reading Shallow interaction design

 When teams ask me what type of Ux research method I would recommend, I usually ask one very important question in return: What stage are you at in the development process?
 Depending on the answer I recommend one method rather than another.

 For many people Ux research is synonym of usability testing and in fact it has become one of the most popular UX methods.
 It is a valuable tool.
 It isn’t however always the most suitable.

 Great Infographic that explaining UCD and ethnographic research:

 We tend to assume that technology is neutral, but is it?
 Behind every technology, there is a human being.
 Beliefs, opinions, ideologies are inevitably going to be part of what we create.

 Neutrality is inefficient in our world.
 We take decisions based on frameworks of individual beliefs and social codes.
 Those are the lens through which we see the world.
 They allow us to act and respond to our environment efficiently.
 Inevitably we will have to create frameworks for our “smart” machines, but how will we do that successfully?

 The 5 TED talks on my list are not strictly centered on design and besides talks from Don Norman and Paul Bennett you’ll find a great talk about empathy (a radical experiment in empathy), about storytelling (the clues to a great story) and about the beauty of data visualization.
 These subjects definitely are worth to be looked into.